casper-network/ceps/0000-template.md

 - For other teams: What lessons can we learn from what other communities have done here?
 - Papers: Are there any published papers or great posts that discuss this?
 If you have some relevant papers to refer to, this can serve as a more detailed theoretical background.

-This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your RFC with a fuller picture.
+This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your CEP with a fuller picture.

 ## Unresolved questions

 [unresolved-questions]: #unresolved-questions

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?
+- What parts of the design do you expect to resolve through the CEP process before this gets merged?
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- What related issues do you consider out of scope for this CEP that could be addressed in the future independently of the solution that comes out of this CEP?

 ## Future possibilities